-E5.6 Informing the Match Commissioner & Interchange Officials
+E5.6 Informing the Match Commissioner and/or Interchange Officials

-When a Match Commissioner is appointed to the match they must be informed by the medical staff as the player leaves the pitch whether the player is leaving the field for a Concussion Assessment and medical staff must also inform the Match Commissioner of any Concussion Assessments undertaken during the half time interval.
+When a Match Commissioner is appointed to the match they must be informed by the medical staff as the player leaves the pitch whether the player is leaving the field for a Concussion Assessment, and medical staff must also inform the Match Commissioner of any Concussion Assessments undertaken during the half time interval.
+Where a Match Commissioner is not appointed this process must be managed by identified personnel from each Club with the appointed Match Officials.

-- Where the Medical staff have already diagnosed concussion the player must not return to play or train on the same day and an interchange (subject to availability) should be made immediately. - 2) Where the Medical staff suspect concussion the Concussion Assessment period will begin as the Player leaves the field of play.
-(The team may have a free interchange which starts as the player leaves the pitch.) - 3) The player may not return to the field (when it is judged that he does not have concussion) until a minimum of fifteen minutes have elapsed (five minutes' rest and ten minutes to conduct the SCAT5 and make a decision around return to play).
-If the player is diagnosed as being concussed or if the Concussion Assessment takes longer than 15 minutes the "free" interchange becomes permanent.
-In circumstances where the player's treatment takes longer than 15 minutes eg wound toilet, repair and concussion assessment, with the caveat the player has a set of the concussion assessment.

-passed the Concussion Assessment, the player can return to play (RTP), yet will count as a further player interchange against the team's quota.

-- 4) If the Player is deemed fit to Return To Play (RTP) then at the end of the 15 minute assessment period the process will be managed by the Match Commissioner and coaching staff (as set out in the Match Day Operations Manual).
+- Where the Medical staff have already diagnosed concussion, the player must not return to play or train, and an interchange (subject to availability) should be made immediately. - Where the Medical staff suspect concussion, the Concussion Assessment period will begin as the Player leaves the field of play.
+(The team may have a free interchange which starts as the player leaves the pitch.) - The player may not return to the field (if it is judged that he does not have concussion) until a minimum of fifteen minutes have elapsed (five minutes' rest and ten minutes to conduct the SCAT5 and make a decision around return to play).
+If the player is diagnosed as being concussed, or if the Concussion Assessment takes longer than 15 minutes the "free" interchange becomes permanent.
+In circumstances where the player's treatment takes longer than 15 minutes, e.g., wound, toilet, repair and concussion assessment, with the caveat the player has passed the Concussion Assessment, the player can return to play (RTP), yet will count as a further player interchange against the team's quota. - 4) If the Player is deemed fit to Return To Play (RTP) then at the end of the 15 minute assessment period the process will be managed by the Match Commissioner and/or coaching staff (as set out in the Match Day Operations Manual).
 In summary: - a.
-The Player must be (subject to the following paragraphs) with the Match Commissioner and ready to return to the field of play at the expiry of the 15 minute assessment period. - b.
-The Match Commissioner shall then release the Player to the Interchange Official. - c.
+The Player must be (subject to the following paragraphs) with the Match Commissioner and ready to return to the field of play at the expiry of the 15 minute assessment period. - The Match Commissioner shall then release the Player to the Interchange Official. - c.
 The Interchange Official shall return the Player to the field of play as per the normal Interchange Process listed in the Match Day Operations Manual.
 For the avoidance of doubt the interchange may take place during general play, after any scoring has been completed or when play has been temporarily suspended by the Referee. - d.
 The latest time that a Player must return to the field is immediately his team is in possession at the commencement of a new set of six tackles for his team.
 If the interchange is not made on or before this time, then the concussion interchange will convert to a normal interchange and the Club must hand the next interchange card to the Interchange Official.